ijsf/wer.si/README.md

 To get started with the editor, follow these steps:

-1. Update your synthesizer firmware.<br/>Program your own chip, or order one on [Tindie](https://www.tindie.com/products/uy725ad/wersi-mk1ex20-synthesizer-eeproms/).
+1. Update your synthesizer firmware chip.
+Program your own or order one on [Tindie](https://www.tindie.com/products/uy725ad/wersi-mk1ex20-synthesizer-eeproms/).
-2. Download and run the latest sysexd.<br/>Read instructions at [https://github.com/ijsf/sysexd](https://github.com/ijsf/sysexd).
-3. Head over to [http://edit.wer.si](http://edit.wer.si) to launch the editor!
+2. Head over to [https://ijsf.github.io/wersi-mk1-editor](https://ijsf.github.io/wersi-mk1-editor) to launch the editor!

 ___